 Brother and sister Luke and Mimi Hallenbeck are digging in the yard when they uncover something buried there.
 Mimi takes a glowing object they find.
 Overnight a creature emerges from the hole.
 Luke and Mimi come across it the next day while playing in a nearby abandoned factory.
 It introduces itself as the Archduke of Nightmares, an intergalactic tyrant and dark lord that has killed billions, before it was captured by The Templars and banished to Earth.
 Mimi discovers that the crystal gives her control over the creature, which they nickname Psycho Goreman or P.G. for short.
 Mimi uses P.G. as a plaything, it turning Luke’s friend Alisdair into a blob and a cop into a zombie on her orders.
 Meanwhile, The Templars have been alerted as to P.G.’s awakening and have despatched one of their number to Earth to eliminate the threat.

 Steven Kostanski is a makeup effects artist and has worked on Canadian-shot films such as Resident Evil: Retribution (2012), Silent Hill: Revelation (2012), Pacific Rim (2013) and Crimson Peak (2015), among others.
 Kostanski made his directorial debuts along with five other directors as part of the Astron-6 collective with the Troma film Father’s Day (2011).
 (Adam Brooks, one of Kostanski’s Astron-6 co-directors on Father’s Day, appears as the children’s father here).
 Kostanski then solo directed Manborg (2011), a low-budget gem that homaged the 1980s science-fiction film.
 He followed this with the W is for Wish segment of ABCs of Death 2 (2014), the H.P.
-Lovecraft homage The Void (2016) and Leprechaun Returns (2018), a continuation of the popular 1990s series and The Veggie Masher episode of V/H/S/94 (2021).
+Lovecraft homage The Void (2016), Leprechaun Returns (2018), a continuation of the popular 1990s series and The Veggie Masher episode of V/H/S/94 (2021).